Last updated on 19-Jul-2019

 - Mix all dry ingredients, except for the seeds for the topping (poppy or sesame seeds), in a bowl.

-- Whisk together (I use a stand mixer) the rest of the ingredients in a different, bigger bowl until the batter is smooth.
+- Whisk together (I use a stand mixer) the rest of the ingredients in a different, bigger bowl until smooth.

 - Remove the parchment paper (if using) and let the loaf cool on a rack.
 If the loaf is allowed to cool in the pan the crust will be soggy.